develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-loaded-dice.markdown

 not the best option measured by plain score.
 There might be hidden synergies!

-## Biased Dice to the Rescue
+## Loaded Dice to the Rescue

-At this point I want to introduce you to a super simple algorithm that I call now **biased dice**.
-The biased dice are special dice that have been manipulated by setting internal weights and maybe fiddled a little bit at corners to produce biased outcomes.
+At this point I want to introduce you to a super simple algorithm that I call now **the loaded dice**.
+The loaded dice are special dice that have been manipulated by setting internal weights and maybe fiddled a little bit at corners to produce biased outcomes.

-With biased dice, you might actually most likely get - but not always - number six, and less likely number 5, and most unlikely number 1.
+With loaded dice, you might actually most likely get - but not always - number six, and less likely number 5, and most unlikely number 1.
 Other configurations are possible when fiddled differently, for example having the results biased toward 1.